abalsillie/bootcamp/Week06-Server-Side-APIs/01-Activities/03-Day_Fetch-Review/25-Stu_Git-Repo-Setup/README.md

 ### Hints

 Ask an instructor or TA if you get stuck or have any questions!
 Now that the repository is set up, check out what [Git workflow](https://guides.github.com/introduction/flow/) can work for your group.

+## Accept as a collaborator
+Clone the project to new folder
+Create branch for all collaborators